FAQs about PortVisors™ and PanelVisors™

 road signs and aircraft wing components.
 The tape holds up well to salt, heat, cold,

 water, and solvents.
-To see its strength in action, watch 3M's videos: Slammer or
+To see its strength in action, watch these videos which also

 PortVisors™ keep a low